 Design themes that are bloated and multimedia that is incompatible

 Online traffic improves when there are numerous tempting website design themes and multimedia content.
 Even so, this is only possible if the content reaches the impatient visitors quick enough.
 Typically, images and videos (larger pixels, and file sizes) that are of high quality will always take longer to download onto the requesting servers.
 This does not compare to the speed of low quality and light graphics, which barely captures visitor’s attention.

-Compatibility issues can affect the performance of multimedia content and applications on different browsers and at the different geographical location.
-Let us consider on Google Chrome and ShockWave Flash as our examples.
+Compatibility issues can affect the performance of multimedia content and applications on different browsers and at a different geographical location.
+Let us consider Google Chrome and Shockwave Flash as our examples.
 These two do not know how to play nice.
 In the same way, government restrictions can negatively affect the delivery of content to local visitors.

 Websites that have multimedia content that is non-functional will take excess client-server communication cycles before they react to the requesting browser.
 This hurts the performance of the website eventually.
 The website owner needs to ensure there is a streamline in serviceability across all browser platforms, device form factors, and geographic locations.
 There are always changes in government policies and browser compatibility over time.
 The website owner should ensure all is well.